📋 In this article:

 Frequently asked questions about nail fungus

-This section answers the most frequently asked questions received at the Plateau clinic in Gatineau.
+This section answers the most frequently asked questions received at the clinic in Gatineau.
 For a personalized evaluation, make an appointment at 819-800-1212.

 Is nail fungus contagious?